jmjatlanta/bitshares-core-wiki/ElasticSearch-Plugin.md

 root@NC-PH-1346-07:~#
 ```

-If you dont see any index here then something is wrong with the bitshares-core node setup with elasticsearch plugin.
-Make sure you are running elasticsearch version 5.X.
+If you don't see any index here then something is wrong with the bitshares-core node setup with elasticsearch plugin.

-Todo: Make plugin work with version 5 of elasticsearch too.

 ## Usage

-After your node is in sync you are in posesion of a full node without the ram issues.
-A syncronized witness_node with ES will be using less than 10 gigs of ram:
+After your node is in sync you are in possession of a full node without the ram issues.
+A synchronized witness_node with ES will be using less than 10 gigs of ram:

 ```
  total          9817628K
 root@NC-PH-1346-07:~# pmap 2183
 ```

-Compare against a tradtional full node:
+Compare against a traditional full node:

 ```
  total         60522044K